 Justin Boening, Seminar Associate

-Justin Boening is the 2013-14 Stadler Fellow.
-Boening is the author of Self-Portrait as Missing Person, which was selected by Dara Wier for the Poetry Society of America's National Chapbook Fellowship.
-His poems appear in such journals as The Atlas Review, Boston Review, Colorado Review, Hotel Amerika, The Journal, and St. Petersburg Review, among others.
-He has been the recipient of fellowships and awards from Summer Literary Seminars, Vermont Studio Center, and Columbia University's School of the Arts.
+Born in the Adirondacks, Justin Boening is the author of Self-Portrait as Missing Person, which was selected by Dara Wier for the Poetry Society of America's National Chapbook Fellowship.
+His poems have appeared in The Atlas Review, Boston Review, Colorado Review, Hotel Amerika, The Journal, and St. Petersburg Review, among others.
+Winner of the 2014 "Discovery"/Boston Review Poetry Prize, he has received fellowships and awards from Summer Literary Seminars, Vermont Studio Center, and Columbia University's School of the Arts.
+Currently, Boening works as an associate editor for Poetry Northwest.
+In the summer, he teaches literature and creative writing at Columbia University's Summer High School Program

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.